For conservation practitioners, planners, and land managers

 Get detailed metrics for any valley bottom segment.

-Slope, floodplain connectivity, vegetation persistence, stream type, and distance to mesic core.
+Slope, floodplain connectivity, vegetation persistence, stream type, and distance to core sagebrush areas.

 Identify, score, and act on the highest-impact restoration opportunities across the sagebrush biome.
 Backed by science, built for partners.